onepub-dev/batman/README.md

 To run the scan every day at 10:30 pm add the following line:

-30   22  *   *   *  someuser  /opt/pcifim scan > /var/log/pcifim.log
+30   22  *   *   *  someuser  /opt/batman scan > /var/log/batman.log

-## pcifim cron
+## Batman cron
-pcifim also includes a built in cron process.
+batman also includes a built in cron process.

 This is primarily designed for docker containers that only allow a single executable to run.